kaBeech/tensort/README.md

 previously been named, please let me know.
-Prior to this project I really only had a rudimentary understanding of insertionsort, quicksort, mergesort, and bogosort, so it's entirely possible that I've reinvented a few things that already exist
+Prior to this project I really only had a rudimentary understanding of insertionsort, quicksort, mergesort, and bogosort, so it's entirely possible that I've reinvented a few things that already exist.

 It also may be helpful to note that this project was undertaken in an endeavor to come up with a solution naively, for the practice, before researching other algorithms built to tackle the same problem.
-I did very briefly check out [Demon Horde Sort](https://www.youtube.com/watch?v=helScS3coAE&t=260s), but only enough to verify that it is different from this algorithm.
-For the record, if you do actually want a real, professional approach to robust sorting, Demon Horde Sort is the place to look
+I did very briefly check out [Demon Horde Sort](https://www.youtube.com/watch?v=helScS3coAE&t=260s), but only enough (about 5 seconds of that video) to verify that it is different from this algorithm.
+For the record, if you do actually want a real, professional approach to robust sorting, Demon Horde Sort is likely the place to look.

 The algorithms used here that I have made up or renamed are, in order of appearance, Tensort, Robustsort, Permutaionsort, and Magicsort.
 Get ready!